+i.
 Introduction

-ODM maintains a cost-neutral risk pool for high cost hepatitis C drugs.
-The risk pool was introduced for the CY 2015 Medicaid Managed Care rates to address the high cost nature of hepatitis C treatment and the potential for the prevalence of treated hepatitis C beneficiaries to vary between MCPs.
-To the extent a MCP receives a higher proportion of hepatitis C drug expenditures in relation to other MCPs, the MCP will receive additional reimbursement.
-Conversely, a MCP receiving a lower portion of hepatitis C drug expenditures will be required to pay into the risk sharing pool.
+ODM maintains a cost-neutral risk pool for high cost Hepatitis C drugs.
+The risk pool was introduced for the CY 2015 Medicaid Managed Care rates to address the high cost nature of Hepatitis C treatment and the potential for the prevalence of treated Hepatitis C beneficiaries to vary between MCPs.
+To the extent an MCP receives a higher proportion of Hepatitis C drug expenditures in relation to other MCPs, the MCP will receive additional reimbursement from the risk sharing pool.
+Conversely, an MCP receiving a lower portion of Hepatitis C drug expenditures will be required to pay into the risk sharing pool.
 The development of the risk pool does not impact the capitation rate development process.